ocattau/ocattau/_posts/2018-11-06-BLAST-to-mox-and-plan-for-week.md

 ### Friday:
 - Extract RNA using Qiagen RNeasy Micro Plus Kit from a subset of the samples I selected Wednesday
 - Check in on BLASTs
+- START WORKING ON GSS POSTER!!!
+GSS is Thurs Nov 15th